-- NIH Collaboratory: Living Textbook of Pragmatic Clinical Trials: Patient-Reported Outcomes in Clinical Trials
+- National Institutes of Health Collaboratory: Living Textbook of Pragmatic Clinical Trials: Patient-Reported Outcomes in Clinical Trials

-- NIH: Collecting Patient-Reported Outcomes is Feasible in Cancer Clinical Trials
+- National Cancer Institute: Collecting Patient-Reported Outcomes is Feasible in Cancer Clinical Trials

 - Journal Article: Patient-Reported Outcomes in the Translational Breast Cancer Research Consortium